PhD (with distinction), Performance Studies, New York University

-Aliza Shvarts is an artist, writer and scholar whose work takes a queer and feminist approach to reproductive labor and language.
-Her recent work focuses on testimony and circulations of speech in the digital age.
-Her artwork has been exhibited nationally and internationally at venues including Tate Modern in London; FUTURA in Prague; Athens Biennale in Greece; the LOOP International Film Festival in Barcelona; SculptureCenter, A.I.R, Participant Inc, Abrons Art Center, Lévy Gorvy, and Matthew Gallery in New York; and the Slought Foundation in Philadelphia.
+Dr. Aliza Shvarts is an artist and theorist who takes a queer and feminist approach to reproductive labor and language.
+Her current work focuses on testimony and the circulation of speech in the digital age.
+Her artwork been shown across Europe, Latin America, and the US at venues including the Tate Modern in London; Centre for Contemporary Art FUTURA in Prague; the Athens Biennale; Universidad de los Andes in Bogota; SculptureCenter, Art in General, and Participant Inc in New York; LACE in Los Angeles; and the Slought Foundation in Philadelphia.

 Shvarts’ writing has been published in Whitechapel Documents in Contemporary Art: Practice, The Feminist and Queer Information Studies Reader, TDR/The Drama Review, Women & Performance, and The Brooklyn Rail.
 She has given talks at numerous institutions including The Whitney Museum, The Brooklyn Museum, Harvard University, McGill University, Stanford University, and UCLA.
 Not content with appearing only at revered seats of learning, she has also written liner notes for the drone metal band SunnO))) and appeared She has also been a guest commentator on MTV.